UW Health Services

 How do you know if you are obese?

 You can use a measurement called a body mass index, or BMI, along with your waist size, to decide whether your weight is dangerous to your health.
 The BMI is a combination of your height and weight.
-If you have a BMI of 30 or higher, your extra weight is putting your health in danger.
+If you have a BMI of 30 or higher, unhealthy eating patterns, and too little physical activity, your extra weight is putting your health in danger.

-Use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to check your body mass index.
+Use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to find out your body mass index.

 Use the Interactive Tool: What Is Your Child's BMI? to check BMI in children ages 2 to 19.

-If you are Asian, your health may be at risk with a BMI of 27.5 or higher.
+If you are Asian, your health may be at risk if you have a BMI of 27.5 or higher and you have unhealthy eating patterns and too little physical activity.
 Also, health problems are seen with a smaller waist size.
 In Asian women, a waist size of 32 in.
 (80 cm) or more raises the chance for disease.
 In Asian men, a waist size of 36 in.
-(90 cm) or more raises the chance for disease.
-2
+(90 cm) or more raises the chance for disease.footnote 2

 Check this table to find your risk for disease using your body mass index and waist size.